-- Big Data and its Infrastructures (Postgraduate – on campus)
+- Big Data and its Infrastructures (Postgraduate – on-campus and online delivery)

-- Practical Machine Learning Methods for Data Mining (Postgraduate – online delivery in collaboration with John Wiley & Sons Limited)
+- Practical Machine Learning Methods for Data Mining (Postgraduate – online delivery)

 - Data Analysis (Undergraduate)

-Dr Mahmud is also involved in teaching the following modules:
+Dr Mahmud is involved in teaching the following modules:

 - Foundations of Computing & Technology (Undergraduate)